zainshahid630/bb-chat/SETUP_GUIDE.md

-# Betting Chat System - Complete Setup Guide
+# Business Chat System - Complete Setup Guide

 ## 🎯 Overview
 This is a secure web-based chat system to replace WhatsApp for managing your betting business with: